ANPULI/Moon/_posts/2019-12-17-echarts-geomap.md

 layout: post
 title:  "A Comprehensive Guide to Visualization Using ECharts"
 date:   2019-12-17
-excerpt: "Just about everything you'll need to construct a geomap: package, data, and more."
+excerpt: "Just about everything you'll need to visualize your data with ECharts"
 tag:
 - echarts
 - visualization